-The Chow Chow is a large Arctic-type dog with a strong body, heavy bones and well-developed musculature.
-It is seen that they are trained for a certain task and their bodily structures are suitable for performing these tasks.
-They have abilities such as hunting, guarding and leading the herd, protecting them.
+The Chow Chow dog is a large Arctic-type dog with a strong body, heavy bones and well-developed musculature.
+They are trained for a specific task, and their bodily structures are suitable for performing these tasks.
+They have abilities such as hunting, guarding and leading the herd, and protecting them.
 They are known for their two types of fur structure, namely coarse and flat.
 The common feature of the two furs is that they keep the body warm of Chows.
-Chow Chows, which are sensitive to temperature, can live comfortably in cold climates and home environments.
+Chow Chows, sensitive to temperature, can live comfortably in cold climates and home environments.
 However, they are adversely affected by extremely hot and humid weather.
-It is an eye-catching breed with fluffy or smooth fur in red, black, cinnamon and beige colors and shades.
+Chow Chow is an eye-catching breed with fluffy or smooth fur in red, black, cinnamon, and beige colors and shades.
 They are known by more than one name in society.
-It is also known as the "Chinese Lion" among the people because it resembles a lion with its feathers concentrated in the head area.
-They also represent their race as Chow Chow, Chowder, Chow Chow and just Chow.
+He is also known as the "Chinese Lion" among the people because he resembles a lion with his feathers concentrated in the head area.
+They also represent their race as Chow Chow, Chowder, Chow Chow, and just Chow.

 Personality & Character Traits

-The Chow Chow breed has a distinctive appearance with fluffy and shiny hairs concentrated around the head, in other words, "lion's mane".
-The colorful language between black and blue, which we are not accustomed to seeing in other dog breeds, has attracted the attention of people.
+The Chow Chow dog breed has a distinctive appearance with fluffy and shiny hairs concentrated around the head, in other words, "lion's mane".
+The colorful language between black and blue, which we are not accustomed to seeing in other dog breeds, has attracted people's attention.
 The unique tongue, which is blue-black, is pink at birth.
 It is seen that it changes color from the 10th week.
-The Chow Chow, which has many differences from other dogs with its appearance, personality and character structure, has increased its popularity day by day.
+The Chow Chow, which has many differences from other dogs with his appearance, personality, and character, has increased his popularity day by day.

-They do not have a very mobile structure.
-It is a dog that can live in an apartment.
-The fact that the house is big or small does not affect them, they are not happy with it even with their family and loved ones in the home environment.
+He does not have a very mobile structure.
+He is a dog that can live in an apartment.
+The fact that the house is big or small does not affect him, and he is not happy with it even with his family and loved ones in the home environment.
 Staying outside in the cabin is not for them.
 They can adapt to any conditions as long as they are indoors.
 They are known to be sensitive to heat.
 Hot weather affects them negatively, so they should stay indoors in such weather.
 Short walks and short-term exercises during the day are sufficient for Chows.

 The Chow Chow breed can be an even more good-natured dog with the training you start at an early age due to their good-natured, intelligent and intelligent nature.
-Your dog's habits are shaped by the environment and training, as well as genetically inherited from his ancestors and parents.
+Your dog's habits are shaped by the environment and training and genetically inherited from his ancestors and parents.
 With these in mind, you can take steps to positively influence your dog's personality and character.

-They have a medium-sized body with muscular, large bones and deep chest.
+They have a medium-sized body with muscular, large bones and a deep chest.
 They have short and broad bodies.
-Due to its double-layered fluffy hair, its body appears larger and larger than it is.
+Due to his double-layered fluffy hair, his body appears larger and larger than it is.
 Chow Chow's ideal length varies between 43-51 cm, ideal weight varies between 20-32.
-They are strong, muscular and compact dogs from the shoulders to the feet.
+They are strong, muscular, and compact dogs from the shoulders to the feet.

 It has a head structure resembling a lion.
-Its head with fluffy feathers is smaller than it looks, just like its body.
+His head with fluffy feathers is smaller than it looks, just like his body.
 The frowning expression on her face and her blue and black tongue add a special charm to her.
-It has a wide head and deep mouth.
+He has a wide head and deep mouth.
 The face is straight.
-It also has lion mane frills around its head and shoulders.
-With this head and body structure, it carries all expressions such as dignified, serious-minded, sullen, rude, cute and sweet.
-Now it depends on the person who sees it with which face he sees it.
+He also has lion mane frills around his head and shoulders.
+This head and body structure carry all expressions such as dignified, serious-minded, sullen, rude, cute and sweet.
+Now it depends on the person who sees him and with which face he sees it.

-They have narrow brown eyes that are caught between dense hairs on the head area.
-You can witness that they look around with a sullen, careless and snobby expression from time to time with their deep almond eyes.
-It has a unique place among dog breeds with its narrow eyes, black tiny nose and protruding tongue.
+They have narrow brown eyes caught between dense hairs on the head area.
+You can witness that they look around with a sullen, careless, and snobby expression from time to time with their deep almond eyes.
+He has a unique place among dog breeds with his narrow eyes, tiny black nose, and protruding tongue.

 Legs and Feet

-When viewed from the front of the Chow Chow, which has a medium-sized body, it is seen that its front legs are parallel to the chest and widely spaced.
+When viewed from the front of the Chow Chow, which has a medium-sized body, it is seen that his front legs are parallel to the chest and widely spaced.
 When you look from the back, the hind legs are barely visible.
-Straight angulation from the hind legs in the characteristic structure; It provides a short, upright and stiff-legged gait unique to this breed.
+Straight angulation from the hind legs in the characteristic structure; He provides a short, upright, and stiff-legged gait unique to this breed.
 His short legs also got their share from the dense hairs that merged with his body.
 Covered with long hairs, leg and foot structure is seen.

-It has a hairy tail curled on its back on its short and broad body.
+He has a hairy tail curled on his back on his short and broad body.
 The back is straight and densely hairy.
 In the same way, it is sometimes difficult to see its curved and hairy tail in the back area.
 It is important for Chows that the tail is curled to the back and slightly raised.
-Its tail feathers are thicker than some parts of its body.
+His tail feathers are thicker than some parts of his body.

 The fur of the Chow Chow breed comes in 5 main colors: red, black, blue, cinnamon and cream.
-It is seen that these colors vary in tone in the hairs of different regions such as the head, back, body, tail, legs and ears.
+It is seen that these colors vary in tone in the hairs of different regions, such as the head, back, body, tail, legs, and ears.
 Apart from the color of the fur, there may also be differences in the color of the lips, eyes, tongue and nose.
-For example: While the Black Chow Chow fur is completely black, there may be gray shading on its legs and tail.
-Mouth, gums and palate are blue-black; the tongue is dark blue.
+For example: While the Black Chow Chow fur is completely black, there may be gray shading on his legs and tail.
+The mouth, gums, and palate are blue-black; the tongue is dark blue.
 His nose and lips may be black, and his eyes may be dark brown.
 Cream Chow Chow fur can range from white to light red.
-Tongue and palate color is dark blue and lips are black.
+The tongue and palate color are dark blue, and the lips are black.
 Eye color is also dark brown.
 The Red-Red Chow Chow, on the other hand, has a dark red-like fur and tail.
-The mane and leg parts can change tone up to a light golden color with lighter shading.
+The mane and leg parts can change tone up to light golden color with lighter shading.